 You can chill the white tea in the fridge or leave it outside to cool to room temperature so that it does not melt the ice in the shaker rapidly.

 White tea is less intense than black tea and it’s good at enhancing the added flavors, especially fruity flavors.

-Add two ounces of guava juice and a full cup of ice into the shaker.
-Add one ounce of lemonade if you want an iced guava white tea lemonade.
+You can add one ounce of lemonade if you want an iced guava white tea lemonade.